 "Marketing is absolutely critical for the success of any operation," Dan said.
 "For farms, especially small ones like ours, success lies in our ability to connect with prospective customers.
 "At its heart, that's what Homegrown by Heroes is all about.
 It's one way Kentucky is working to recognize the sacrifices of veterans, address unemployment, and help them to participate in the American dream they served to defend."

 Consumers look for the Kentucky Proud brand for fresh, nutritious, great-tasting food they can serve to their families with confidence.
 Kentucky Proud is recognized as the symbol of quality food products raised or made in Kentucky by Kentuckians.
 Kentucky Proud members benefit from the program's ongoing statewide promotional campaign.
 Kentucky Proud generated $250 million in retail sales through Kentucky Proud member retailers in the last three years.
 Member producers and retailers may receive cost-share funds for advertising and purchase Kentucky Proud promotional items at cost.
-Member restaurants may be reimbursed up to $12,000 a year for purchases of Kentucky Proud products under the Restaurant Rewards program.
+Member restaurant may be reimbursed a portion of Kentucky Proud purchases under the Buy Local Program.
 Join the Kentucky Proud movement today.

 "There are three times I've felt God telling me to do something: to go to the Air Force Academy, to marry my husband, and to become an alpaca rancher," she wrote on her farm's website.
 "He hasn't steered me wrong yet!"
 Alvina Maynard and her husband, a Kentucky native, own River Hill Ranch near Richmond, Ky.
 She's also an Air Force Reservist assigned to the Office of Special Investigations.
 Maynard told BG Magazine that she sees many parallels between her Air Force career in criminal/counterintelligence investigations and special investigations and managing a farm.
 "The longer I've been in the alpaca world, the more I realize my skillsets translate," Maynard said in the article.
 "As a federal investigator, your biggest strength needs to be talking to people, building relationships, building rapport, logical and creative thinking, time management, and project management.
 All aspects of running a case involve money, coordination, staying organized, and paying attention to small details.
 All of those things translate directly into running a business."